jeremywillans/ha-rest980-roomba/README.md

 ## Setup Instructions

-The instructions included below don't specifcially ontain testing/confirmation per step.
-Please complete all the steps before perfomring any validation testing.
+The instructions included below don't specifically contain testing/confirmation per step.
+Please complete all the steps before performing any validation testing.

+NOTE: These instructions are written for the Roomba, but the same steps can be following for adding a Braava m6.

+I have included example multi-map configuration for the Braava (as this is how my setup works in my apartment given the Braava does not traverse carpet), please refer the FAQ for more info on my Multi-Floor setup.

-### Step 1: Prerequesites
+### Step 1: Prerequisites

 Before completing any of the below steps, you need to first configure your rooms/zones using the iRobot App!